IshmaelBelghazi/ALI/index.md

 variation, which is what is expected of good feature learning.

-These strenghts are showcased via the semi-supervised learning task on SVHN, where ALI achieves state-of-the-art, ahead of DCGAN and VAE.
+These strenghts are showcased via the semi-supervised learning task on SVHN, where ALI achieves a performance competitive with other recent approaches.

 <a name="gan_intro"></a>